starwolf0320/web3-interview-preparation/README.md

 </details>
 <details>
   <summary>What are your hobbies?</summary>
-    Similar questions: What is something you like to do outside of work?
+    Similar question: What is something you like to do outside of work?
     <!-- <ul>
       <li>
         add answer here